TrossenRobotics/trossen_arm_mujoco/README.md

 1. Run `record_sim_episodes.py`

     - Starts `ee_sim_env.py` and executes a scripted policy.
     - Captures observations in the form of joint positions.
     - Saves these joint positions for later replay.

-2. Replay in `sim_env.py`

-   - Uses the previously recorded joint positions as input commands.
-   - Replays the episode in the joint-controlled simulation (`sim_env.py`).
+    - Immediately replays the episode in sim_env.py using the recorded joint positions.
-   - Captures additional data, including:
+    - During replay, captures:
       - Camera feeds from 4 different viewpoints
       - Joint states (actual positions during execution)
       - Actions (input joint positions)
-     - Reward values to determine success or failure
+      - Reward values indicating success or failure

-3. Save the Data
+2. Save the Data

     - All observations and actions are stored in HDF5 format, with one file per episode.
     - Each episode is saved as `episode_X.hdf5` inside the `~/.trossen/mujoco/data/` folder.

-4. Visualizing the Data
+3. Visualizing the Data

     - The stored HDF5 files can be converted into videos using `visualize.py`.

-   - The resulting videos are saved in MP4 format inside the `ee_sim_episodes_output/` folder.
+4. Sim-to-real

+    - Run `replay_episode.py`
+    - This script:
+      - Loads the joint position trajectory from a selected HDF5 file.
+      - Sends commands to both arms using IP addresses (--left_ip, --right_ip).
+      - Plays back the motions in real-time based on the saved trajectory.
+      - Monitors position error between commanded and actual joint states.
+      - Returns arms to home and sleep positions after execution.

 ## 4. Script Arguments Explanation